 LEDPanel54 - 54W LED panel luminaire.

 The type of lamp and control gear selected from the list summarised in Table 1.
-If not on the list, use “Other”.
+If not on the list, use “Other” (refer to Section 5.4.2 - “Other” lamp types).

 The quantity of lamps in the luminaire: